gregorcs/FirstSemesterProject/README.md

 Java version: 17.0.0

 ## Setup
-To run this project, download the project, run the main class in Eclipse or your editor of your choice.
+To run this project, download the project, run the main class in Eclipse or your editor of choice.